Twitch Logo

 Twitch TV Logo 2011-2012

 The debut version features a light grey “Twitch” inscription.
-It’s in a mixed format: most characters are in uppercase, while “i” is in lowercase.
+It’s in a mixed case: most characters are uppercase, while “i” is lowercase.
 The first letter in the word has an elongated leg, making it seem larger than the others.
 A similar approach is applied to the letter “H,” but its leg is slightly shorter than that of “T.”

-To the right of the inscription is a “TV” icon located inside a round square depicting a television screen.
-The color of the display is dark grey.
+To the right of the inscription is a “TV” icon within a square depicting a television screen.
+The display is dark grey.

 2012 – 2019